Ax8457/WriteUPs/Hackday2025_Qualifier/TheInternalBlog/README.md

   <img src="Screenshots/S1.png" style="width:50%">
 </p>

 <p align="justify">The first step was the recon stage.
-Indeed, before perform any XSS and trick the bot, the field vulnerable had to be found.
+Indeed, before perform any XSS and trap the bot, the field vulnerable had to be found.
 Actually the blog site offered many possible fields : </p>

 - **Registration route** : Profiles were created with token here, contact ID, Name, Username, Location, Description
 - **Article route** : Article were released here.
 To publish account token, content andtitle were required